osenn15/DS202-Final-Project/README.md

 -   **Fruits:** categorical variable where 0 indicates no fruits eaten during the day and 1 indicates fruit consumption one or more times per day.

 -   **Veggies:** categorical variable where 0 indicates no vegetables eaten during the day and 1 indicates vegetable consumption one or more times per day.

+-   **Fruits_and_Veggies:** categorical variable where 0 indicates no fruits or vegetables eaten during the day, 1 indicates eating some fruit or some vegetables every day, and 2 indicates eating both fruits and vegetables every day.

 -   **HvyAlcoholConsump:** categorical variable where 1 indicates a heavy drinker and 0 is not a heavy drinker.
 Heavy drinker is defined as adult men having more than 14 drinks per week and adult women having more than 7 drinks per week.